shweta-rai11/ArthOMix-app/README.md

 </p>

-**ArthOMix** is a Shiny application for both single and multi--omics analysis — transcriptomics, methylomics, cross-omics integration, and multi-omics ArthOChatin one interactive tool.
+**ArthOMix** is a Shiny application for both single and multi--omics analysis — transcriptomics, methylomics, cross-omics integration, and multi-omics ArthOChat in one interactive tool.

 **Live app:** [https://arthomix-differential-methylation-multiomics.serveousercontent.com/](https://arthomix-differential-methylation-multiomics.serveousercontent.com/)